 Seeing the speed up

 tf.function does not automatically speed up your code.
 For small functions called a few times on a single machine, the overhead of calling a graph or graph fragment may dominate runtime.
 Also, if most of the computation was already happening on an accelerator, such as stacks of GPU-heavy convolutions, the graph speedup won't be large.

-For complicated computations, graphs can provide a signficiant speedup.
-This is because graphs reduce the Python-to-device communication, and performing some speedups.
+For complicated computations, graphs can provide a significant speedup.
+This is because graphs reduce the Python-to-device communication and perform some speedups.

 When you trace a function, you create a

 Function object that is polymorphic.
 A polymorphic function is a Python callable that encapsulates several concrete function graphs behind one API.

 You can use this